-The school, which was founded in Pimlico in 1925, played a key role in the story of modern art and quickly became a leading force in the production of modern printmaking, in particular, linocuts.
-The students became renowned for their iconic, vibrant prints that championed the energy of contemporary life in the inter-war years.
-Whilst considering the radical expressions of the avant-garde values of Futurism, Vorticism and Cubism, the Grosvenor School brought their own unique interpretation of the contemporary world, incorporating elements of art deco, a punchy geometric style and a vivid palette which went on to define the medium of linocut.
+The School played a key role in the story of Modern art and quickly became a leading force in the production of printmaking – in particular, linocuts.
+The Grosvenor artists were renowned for their iconic, vibrant prints that championed the energy of contemporary life in the interwar years.
+Influenced by the radical expressions of Futurism, Vorticism and Cubism, the Grosvenor School gave its own unique interpretation of the contemporary world, incorporating art deco elements, a punchy geometric style and a vivid palette.

 As part of the exhibition, Japanese paper cut artist, Nahoko Kojima will create a unique sculpture for the Gallery’s entrance hall.
 This installation will respond to the power of narrative and movement that is represented through the work of The Grosvenor School artist’s linocuts.